edgedb/edgedb/docs/intro/clients.rst

 Connection
 ----------

-All client libraries (and the EdgeDB CLI) implement a standard protocol for determining how to connect to your instance.
-Below is the breakdown of the most common approaches.
+All client libraries implement a standard protocol for determining how to connect to your database.

 Using projects
 ^^^^^^^^^^^^^^

-**Development only** In development, we recommend :ref:`initializing a project
-<ref_intro_projects>` in the root of your codebase.
+In development, we recommend :ref:`initializing a project <ref_intro_projects>` in the root of your codebase.

 .. code-block:: bash

   $ edgedb project init

 Once the project is initialized, any code that uses an official client library will automatically connect to the project-linked instance—no need for